 The Manaslu Circuit trek is far less crowded than other classic treks in Nepal and remains a true remote adventure, despite its increase in popularity since teahouses were built here in 2010.
 The Manaslu trek features all the great aspects of a classic trek in Nepal: epic scenery, spectacular suspension bridge crossings and a 5100m (17,000-ft.)
 Himalayan pass.

-One of the most popular short treks in Nepal, this trek gives you access to one of Nepal's classic viewpoints in Poon Hill and views of some of the world’s highest peaks in the Annapurna range.
-This adventure is a perfect excursion for first-time visitors to Nepal.
+This short trek gives you access to one of Nepal's classic viewpoints of the Annapurna range.
 You'll follow ancient trails that connect local communities, pass through blooming rhododendron forests and rice paddies, and enjoy views of snow-covered mountains.
 At night, sleep in comfortable teahouses located in small villages along the route.

 The sparkling, pristine blue and green waters of the Gokyo Lakes are one of Nepal’s most memorable sights.
 They comprise the highest freshwater lake system in the world, at around 5,000 meters.
 The Gokyo Lakes trek is ideal for people who want to trek in the Everest region, but who want more variety of views and fewer nights spent at very high altitude.

 The Khopra Danda trek (also known as the Khopra Ridge trek) is a great alternative to the more popular (and more crowded) Ghorepani trek, taking you higher still to another great viewpoint of the Annapurnas.